2014 Kroger 250: Background

 The layout of Martinsville Speedway, the circuit where the race was held.

 Martinsville Speedway is a NASCAR-owned stock car racing short track in Ridgeway, Virginia, just south of Martinsville.
 At 0.526 mi in length, it is the shortest track in the NASCAR Cup Series.
 The track was also one of the first paved oval tracks in stock car racing, being built in 1947 by partners H. Clay Earles, Henry Lawrence, and Sam Rice, nearly a year before NASCAR was officially formed.
 It is also the only race track that has been on the NASCAR circuit from its beginning in 1948.
 Along with this, Martinsville is the only oval track on the NASCAR circuit to have asphalt surfaces on the straightaways and concrete to cover the turns.

 Practice

-Practice session was held on Friday, March 28, at 3:00 PM EST, and would last for 30 minutes.
+Practice session was held on Friday, March 28, at 3:00 p.m.
+EST, and would last for 30 minutes.
 Ron Hornaday Jr., driving for Turner Scott Motorsports, would set the fastest time in the session, with a lap of 19.690, and an average speed of 96.171 mph.